Brainketunze/Group-intro/README.md

 Repheal-Gracia
 Maria

-Preeti is from India and her hubbys reading newpapers and playing cards.
+Preeti is from India and her hubby's are reading newpapers and playing cards.

-Repheal-Grecia is from Span and hos hubbys are zwimming and reading books.
+Repheal-Grecia is from Span and his hubby's are swimming and reading books.